ICE Ignition technical staff are happy to help with any technical questions

 270 + degrees @ .050″ = locked timing

-Of course, other factors like compression ratio, type of fuel, intake system, torque converter and diff ratio to name a few, play a part, so must be considered as part of the overall combination.
+Of course, other factors like compression ratio, type of fuel, intake system etc., to name a few, play a part, so must be considered as part of the overall combination.
 The guide above does not preclude having more or less initial timing for a particualr camshaft size, but gives a starting point for tuning.

 When using ICE Ignition systems, resistor plugs should not be used.